Dinkoism: Events and protests

 A group of school children campaigning for a school election under a party formed on basis of belief in Dinkoism.

 The concept of Dinkoism has spread through social media but the movement has also organised protest events.
 On January 30, 2016, a group of Dinkoists, under the banner of Mooshikasena (Rat Army) held a mock protest in front of Dhe Puttu restaurant owned by popular actor Dileep alleging his upcoming film Professor Dinkan hurt their religious sentiments, mocking similar protests happening worldwide.

 Earlier Dinkoism was in news when an expatriate Dinkoist living in California obtained a license plate with the inscription DINKAN for his car, out of his devotion for Dinkan.
 In 2016, J. Devika wrote an article about the concept of Dinkoism and the logic of the market.

+Dinkan's image have been used in various protests.
+In 2026, Dinkan posters were spotted in NEET paper leak protests.

 Conferences

+Dinkan poster with a reference to 6-7 in NEET paper leak protest organized by satirical Cockroach Janta Party.

 Dinkoists of Kozhikode organised a conference at the Sports Council Hall, Mananchira on March 20, 2016.
 They organised a variety of entertainments with a theme of tapioca.
 E. A. Jabbar, a prominent rationalist, endorsed Dinkoism.

 In April 2016, 25,000 Dinkoists were expected to gather for a convention called a "Dinkamatha Maha Sammelanam" to "present their rights as a minority community".
 Dinkoists have received threatening messages as well as opposition from believers of other religions.